 Try to have your plants' winter lodgings planned out in advance.
 Rather than stick all plants in a corner and hope for the best until spring, consider each plant's light and water needs.
 Maybe wipe down your windows for extra light, install some ceiling hooks for trailing plants, and rearrange furniture to make space for larger plants.
 Your plants are alive and not pieces of summer lawn furniture to be stored.
 Treat them with love!

 Inspect plants for signs of hitchhiking insects and treat appropriately before bringing plants back inside.
-Horticultural Neem oil works well for topical application or use a houseplant systemic… these are safe to use since your plants will no longer be in contact with pollinators.
+Wipe leaves (unless fuzzy or cacti) with Horticultural Neem oil.
+This is an insecticide, fungicide, and miticide.
+Avoid applying during the day's heat, as this product can burn plants.
+Also use a houseplant systemic in the soil... these are safe to use since your plants will no longer be in contact with pollinators.
+This chemical is taken up through the roots of the plants, and when bugs chew on the plant, they are killed.
+Avoid if you have animals that like to chew on plants.
+This product does take a week or so to get into the plant's system.
+Use it in conjunction with insecticidal soap.
 Remember to wipe down the outsides of your pots as well.

 Usually, if your plants have been outside in bright light and you move them into much lower light, you can expect some leaves to fall off.
 New leaves should form as the plants re-adapt to the lower light.
 If they've been outside in high light put them in high light indoors, like a south window or under plant lights.